What is Authorization as a Service?

 Authorization is the process of granting or denying access to specific resources based on a user's verified identity.
 (Not to be confused with Authentication, which is about verifying a user's identity).
 In simpler terms, authorization is about who can do what in your application once they have logged in and under what conditions.

 Authorization is a common problem encountered in almost every application out there, with developers most commonly building their own layer to handle these decisions.
-This layer can be as simple as a collection of if
+This layer can be as simple as a collection of if statements embedded in the application logic.

 In simpler applications, it is often enough to rely on basic, coarse-grained authorization models like ACLs or Role-based access control (RBAC).
 The thing is, most modern applications require much more complex and dynamic authorization rules.